yoki123/hodoku/README.md

 Features:

   - Reset Candidates under the Puzzle menu
+  - Digit highlight/filter has a distinguished color with customization in config.

 Minor:
   - Added color option to customize the new colors in the color palette.